micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/service/services.md

 ### <a name="client_callback"/>Callback
 The executor is responsible to call the configured callback when the service response arrives.
-The function will have the response message as its only argument, containing the values sended by the server.
+The function will have the response message as its only argument, containing the values sent by the server.

-It is neccesary to cast the response message to the expected type.
+It is necessary to cast the response message to the expected type.
 Example:
 ```C
 void client_callback(const void * response_msg){
   // Cast response message to expected type